Nash equilibirum and the Legendre transform in optimal stopping games with one dimensional diffusions: Nash equilibrium in optimal stopping games

 for all $x\in (a,x_+ \wedge y_+)$.
 Moreover,

 Since $F(a+)=0$ it follows that

-as the first term is strictly positive as the function $F$ is strictly increasing.
+and the first term is strictly positive as the function $F$ is strictly increasing.
 Thus a saddle point does not exist as the limit of the maximising sequence is not attained.

-(3) The situation described above can not occur under the assumptions of part (3) of the corollary because in this case it is not possible to take $x\in I$ such that $x_- \vee y_- = a$ where $x_{\pm}$ and $y_{\pm}$ are as defined in (\ref{tau interval})-(\ref{sigma interval}).
-The other statements follow using a symmetric argument but require us to rescale $G,H$ in terms of the other ratio of the fundamental solutions. \end{proof}
+(4) The situation described above can not occur under the assumptions of part (3) of the corollary because in this case it is not possible to take $x\in I$ such that $x_- \vee y_- = a$ where $x_{\pm}$ and $y_{\pm}$ are as defined in (\ref{tau interval})-(\ref{sigma interval}). \end{proof}

+A similar approach can be taken to study the case that $l_b>0$ but requires Theorem \ref{Theorem Game has value} and Theorem \ref{Theorem Nash} to be formulated in terms of the other ratio of the fundamental solutions using Corollary \ref{corollary general case}.

-\begin{remark} The previous result is heavily dependent on the assumption that $F(X_{\tau}(\omega))=0$ on the event $\{ \tau =+\infty\}$ as under this assumption $(G)_{H}^{\ast \ast}$ can have a discontinuity at the boundaries of $I$.
-If instead we extend $G$ and $H$ onto the closure of $I$ using the approach discussed in Remark \ref{Remark duality} the optimal stopping game (\ref{lower value})-(\ref{upper value}) has a saddle point in all the above cases. \end{remark}
+\begin{remark} The previous result is heavily dependent on the assumption that $U(X_{\tau}(\omega))=0$ on the event $\{ \tau =+\infty\}$.
+This assumption extends any continuous function $U:I\rightarrow \mathbb{R}$ onto $[a,b]$ by setting $U(a)=U(b)=0$.
+Consequently, the associated function $W^U(y):=(U/\psi)\circ F^{-1}(y)$ is extended onto $\mathbb{R}_+$ y setting $W^U(0)=0$.
+Hence, the function $U$ (resp. $W^U$) need not be upper-semicontinuous on $[a,b)$ (resp. $\mathbb{R}_+$) which allows for the possibility that the value associated with the optimising sequence of stopping times need not be attained.
+If instead we extend $G$ and $H$ onto the closure of $I$ using the approach discussed in Remark \ref{Remark duality} the optimal stopping game (\ref{lower value})-(\ref{upper value}) has a saddle point in all the cases discussed in Corollary \ref{corollary Nash}. \end{remark}